Lalkar

 Lalkar (Challenge) is a 1972 Indian Hindi-language war action film produced and directed by Ramanand Sagar.
 It was adapted from a Hindi novel Sagar had written, called "Lalkar".
 The film had music composed by Kalyanji Anandji and the lyricists were Hasrat Jaipuri, Indeevar, Mahendra Dehlvi and Kulwant Jani.
 It was rated as a hit and cited as one of the "highest grossers" of 1972.
 Stated to be the costliest war film produced at the time, it starred Dharmendra, Rajendra Kumar, Mala Sinha and Kumkum in lead roles.
 The rest of the cast included Nazir Hussain, Sujit Kumar, Ramesh Deo, Dara Singh and Agha.

 Plot

 Two sons of Colonel Kapoor, one in the Army and One in the Air force are in love with the same girl.
 But before anything could be finalized, both are sent to a mission against the Japanese to destroy their secret airport.
-Will they be able to finish their mission?
-Will they come back alive?
-Who will win the girl?